4 Special considerations

 4.1.1 Learning to code

-Data scientists everywhere are combining content knowledge, programming, and statistics to solve problems.
-However, many people are not experts in all three areas when they begin their data science journeys, and you are not alone if your programming skills are lacking.
-Learning to code can seem like a daunting task, but we don’t want you to feel paralyzed.
-We wrote this book for R learners without a computer science background or even any informal coding training.
-The great thing about entering a field as flexible as data science is that you are joining a vast crowd of self-taught individuals, and you will find that there is a very supportive online community to help you.
+Data scientists everywhere combine content knowledge, programming, and statistics to solve problems.
+However, many are not experts in all three areas when they begin their data science journeys.
+You are not alone if your programming skills are lacking.
+This book is for R learners without a computer science or coding background.
+The great thing about entering a field as flexible as data science is joining a crowd of self-taught individuals.

-One such process for achieving openness in data collection and analysis is called “reproducible research”.
-The concept of reproducible work (Wikipedia, 2020) is the idea that a completed analysis should come with all the necessary materials, including a description of methodology and programming code, needed for someone else to run the analysis and achieve the same results.
+One approach to this kind of openness is called “reproducible research”.
+Reproducibility (Wikipedia, 2020) is the idea that a completed analysis should come with all the necessary materials, methodology and code needed for another data scientist to achieve the same results.

 4.2 Things to consider when doing data science in education